 You want a roof that will withstand Florida’s thunderstorms and hurricanes.
 Long term durability is a major benefit of installing a tile roof.
 There are centuries-old tile roofs still intact and going strong.

 With a tile roof you know you’re protected against hail, rain, and hurricane-force winds.
-Not to mention, tile roofs are fire-resistant for an extra layer of protection.

 As we’ve already mentioned, tile roofs are longer-lasting, durable and low-maintenance.
 However, they do have some drawbacks.
 The most significant is the initial cost of installation.

 You’ll need to speak to an engineer about adding structural reinforcement if you’re set on a tile roof despite your home’s inability to support the weight.
 Remember to check with your HOA before getting invested in tile roofing.
 If your neighborhood consists of shingle roofs, it’s unlikely you can install a tile roof on your home.

-The Best Type of Tile Roofs for Florida
+Best Roofing Tile Manufacturers for Florida Roofing

 Clay tiles are made of all-natural materials giving them a boost in the eco-friendly department.
 But that comes with a price – a much higher price tag.
 Clay tiles are also more prone to breakage than competing options.